 Simple English definitions for legal terms

-Read a random definition: bank account
+Read a random definition: ecclesiastical things

 A citation signal is a way to show where information comes from.
 It's like a secret code that tells you something about the source of the information.
 For example, if you see "See" in a citation, it means that the source directly supports what is being said.
 If you see "Cf.", it means that the source supports something similar, but not exactly the same.
 Citation signals are important in making sure that information is accurate and reliable.